pennybelle/dman/README.md

 ### Main Features
 - Takes care of downloading SteamCMD and DayZ Server.
 - Updates DayZ Server if a new release is available.
-- Updates your Mods (with optional Discord notification).
+- Updates your Mods (`./dayzserver.sh workshop`).
-- Backs up your Profile and Storage folders.
+- Backs up your Profile and Storage folders. (`./dayzserver.sh backup`)
+- Auto Start, Stop and Restarts with the help of Crontab.
 - Simple to set up.

 ## First RUN